aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 #### Check your cloud's status

-You can check the status of your custom cloud by taking the following
-steps:

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator, and go to a desired organization.
 1. From the top navigation bar, select **Admin**.